KiarashS/portfolio/data/authors/default.md

 If I’m not developing code, I’m somewhere else, thinking about novel research ideas.
 Also, my free time is dedicated to playing tennis, hiking, camping, cooking, gaming, collecting watches, cycling, reading, swimming, and listening to music.
 These are my daily activities, so feel free to ask about anything related.

-To continue reading, please visit [profile.kiarashs.ir](https://profile.kiarashs.ir "Kiarash Soleimanzadeh").
+For further reading, please visit [profile.kiarashs.ir](https://profile.kiarashs.ir "Kiarash Soleimanzadeh").